Back to Blog

 Switch to an Alternative If...

-- Budget is tight: Use Codeium (free) or Aider (free)
+• Budget is tight: Use Windsurf IDE (free) or Codeium extension (free) or Aider (free)

 Recommendation Matrix: Which Copilot Alternative Is Right for You?